dieseldev/diesel/docs/diesel.rst

 This service will handle two bytes at a time on input, or timeout after three seconds if not enough data is read.
-As the example illustrates, if a `sleep` timer is ever the token that re-scheduled the generator, the return value will be `True`.
+As the example illustrates, if a `sleep` timer is ever the token that re-scheduled the generator, the return value in its respective position will be `True`.

 Cooperative Events
 ------------------